Shantanu-git24/user-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
+Then fill up the sign up form. then verify the email with otp.
+Then login to the dashboard and update the details.

 ### `npm test`